Language Translation

 Each year, IHCDA awards up to a total of $2.5 million in Indiana tax credits to qualifying organizations.
 Each prospective participant organization submits a project application to IHCDA in the spring and, if approved, is awarded an allocation of tax credits.
 The organization then distributes these tax credits as an incentive to individuals or businesses who donate to the organization.

 All donor contributions raised in exchange for NAP credits go toward the program or project described in the organization’s application.
-Eligible projects include affordable housing, counseling, child-care, educational assistance, emergency assistance, job training, medical care, recreational facilities, downtown rehabilitation, and neighborhood commercial revitalization.
+Eligible projects includes but are not limited to affordable housing, counseling, child-care, educational assistance, emergency assistance, job training, medical care, recreational facilities, community rehabilitation, and neighborhood commercial revitalization.
 All projects must benefit economically disadvantaged areas and/or persons.

 The Indiana Department of Revenue (IDOR) manages the administration of NAP tax credits to donors.
 Twice a year, participating NAP organizations report donor information to IHCDA for all NAP credits they have distributed.
 Every January, IHCDA compiles a report with this donor information for every reported donation received by all NAP organizations during the prior calendar year and sends this information to IDOR as verification of donors’ eligibility to claim NAP tax credits on their Indiana State taxes.